New 2022 MG 5 SW EV review

 Late 2021 saw MG introduce a revamped version of its 5 SW electric estate to the UK market, sporting a bigger battery for a longer range than before.
 But there are more updates on the horizon for the Chinese-built model already.
 While the current incarnation remains on sale for now, a significant facelift for the car, inside and out, is due in showrooms during the last quarter of 2022.

-As with the brand’s ZS SUV, a Standard Range version, with a smaller 50kWh battery for a 199-mile range, will also be offered.
+As with the brand’s ZS SUV, a Standard Range version with a smaller 50kWh battery capable of a 199-mile range, will also be offered.
 Charging speeds differ between the two, with the Standard Range topping out at 70kW and the Long Range managing up to 87kW.
 Neither number is particularly impressive by modern standards, but the 40-minute top-up time to 80% capacity for the larger-battery car shouldn’t be too arduous for most.

 The carryover of technology means the revamped 5 SW EV doesn’t drive much differently to its predecessor.
 So it still can’t quite match the refinement of more upmarket electric cars like the Hyundai Ioniq 5 or Audi Q4 e-tron, but it’s a comfortable and settled cruiser nonetheless.
 It’s also not very sporty, but the fairly sharp steering and stable cornering inspire confidence on a twisty road.
-MG’s regenerative braking system also impresses, largely allowing for one-pedal driving most of the time.
+MG’s regenerative braking system is also impressive, and allows for one-pedal driving most of the time.

 On the practicality front, the redesign means there’s a smidgen more boot space in this incarnation of the MG 5 SW than in the outgoing car: 479 versus 464 litres.
 That’s still some way off the 575 litres a typical estate like the Ford Focus can manage, however.
 What’s more, total luggage space with the rear seats lowered has actually reduced, from 1,456 to 1,367 litres.
 Legroom and headroom are still pretty generous in both the front and back – although long-legged passengers may not appreciate the quite low-set back seats.